open-sauced/maintainer-intro-course/maintainer-powerups.md

 The founder of OpenSauced, Brian Douglas, created the [Take Action](https://github.com/marketplace/actions/contributor-takes-action).
 This action allows contributors to assign themselves to an issue by typing the `.take` command in the issue's comment so maintainers can focus on more important tasks than assigning issues.

 But we want contributors only to take issues that have passed our triage or are not meant to be worked on by the core team.
-So, we create the [Triage](https://github.com/open-sauced/app/blob/beta/.github/workflows/triage.yml) action that will block the Take Action whenever a `needs triage` or `core team work` label exists.
+So, we create the [Triage Action](https://github.com/open-sauced/app/blob/beta/.github/workflows/triage.yml) that will block the Take Action whenever a `needs triage` or `core team work` label exists.

 You can read more about GitHub Actions and how to create one in [the official documentation](https://github.com/features/actions).